 It's a simple question that usually comes with a not-so-simple answer—what is a CRM?
-Quick answer: a CRM organizes your business, automates tasks so you can do the thinking, centralizes all your data and analyzes it.
+Quick answer: a CRM is a customer relationship management platform which organizes your business, automates tasks so you can do the thinking, centralizes all your data and analyzes it.
 All this to serve customers better.

 In the space of just a few years, CRMs have evolved enormously.
 Approachable and far easier to learn, implement, and pay for, they’ve morphed from three-letter monsters into ready-set-go software for businesses of all shapes and sizes.

-Yes, they’re still mainly designed to do sales, marketing, and service.
+Yes, they’re still mainly designed for sales, marketing, and service.
 But now they do a dizzying number of other things too, like help users manage relationships between team members, vendors, partners, and collaborators.

 A short history of CRM software